Punctuating in the Javascript language

 'Single' and "doubles" quotes

-A pair of single quotes 'content here' and double quotes "content here" can be used interchangeably with Javascript not noticing the difference.
-A nifty trick is that the two types of quoting can be combined to do things like have HTML double quotes within Javascript's 'single quotes'.
+A pair of single quotes 'content here' and double quotes "content here" can be used interchangeably with Javascript not noticing the difference.- Quotes surround simple text, e.g. var myName = "Troy";.